Erik Siebert: U.S. Attorney for the Eastern District of Virginia (January–September 2025)

 In the second presidential transition of Donald Trump, advisors to the governor of Virginia, Glenn Youngkin, recommended Siebert.
 He took office on January 21, 2025, following Trump's inauguration, succeeding Jessica Aber.
-As Siebert's four-month set tenure neared, Virginia's senators, Tim Kaine and Mark Warner, recommended Trump nominate Siebert to retain him.
+As the end of Siebert's 120-day set tenure neared, Virginia's senators, Tim Kaine and Mark Warner, recommended Trump nominate Siebert to retain him.
 The following month, federal judges in the district unanimously voted to keep Siebert in his position and Trump nominated him.
 The Senate Committee on the Judiciary voted in September to advance his nomination.

 As U.S. attorney, Siebert worked with Emil Bove, the acting U.S. deputy attorney general and principal associate deputy attorney general, on immigration and gang cases.
 He was respected by several officials in the Trump administration and in Congress, including Iowa senator Chuck Grassley, the chair of the Committee on the Judiciary.

 In September, ABC News reported that Trump was expected to fire Siebert after investigators could not find sufficient evidence to indict Letitia James, the attorney general of New York, for mortgage fraud.
 According to The New Yorker, "Siebert had balked at bringing criminal charges against two of Trump's supposed enemies", namely Letitia James, and former FBI director James Comey.
 Bill Pulte, the director of the Federal Housing Finance Agency, initiated the plan to remove Siebert.
 On September 19, Trump gave an address from the Oval Office publicly calling for Siebert to be removed.
 Hours later, Siebert resigned.
-Trump rejected that assertion, claiming that he had fired Siebert before he could resign.
+Trump rejected that assertion, saying that he had fired Siebert before he could resign.
 According to the Associated Press, Siebert was told to resign or be fired.
 The following day, the Department of Justice named insurance lawyer and former personal Trump attorney Lindsey Halligan as his interim successor.
+In November, a federal judge ruled Halligan's purported appointment as unlawful.